ACHKHE/3DOF-VTVL-ROCKET-TVC-Simulation/README.md

 # 3DOF-TVC-Simulation
-This is my final project for Multivariable lineair system control.
+This is my final project for "Multivariable lineair system control" module .
 This repo contains a 3DOF (two planar coordinates, one rotational coordinate) simulation of a thrust vectoring vehicle.
 This repo contains the Simulink dynamics model, a Matlab file with mass properties and my final report.